 The Rumble of Tanks

-Beale Street felt the rumble of National Guard tanks, armed with 50-caliber machine guns, just one day after a sanitation workers strike demonstration ended in rioting, violence, and death.
+Beale Street felt the rumble of National Guard tanks, armed with 50-caliber machine guns, just one day after the sanitation workers' strike demonstration ended in rioting, violence, and death.

 We were lucky.
 They (looters) only broke out the glass and got some of the merchandise.
-They didn’t get in the store.— Abram Schwab
+They didn’t get in the store.

 Abram Schwab, who was the owner of A. Schwab's dry goods store on Beale Street, had been busy cleaning up glass from broken windows, caused by rioters the day before, when he and his crew were shaken by the rumble of tanks.
 National Guardsmen, in armored personnel carriers equipped with 50-caliber machine guns, had come to Memphis to prevent any more violence that could result from the ongoing sanitation workers strike.
 Despite the damage done to his store, Mr. Schwab still felt blessed.
 "We were lucky.
 They (looters) only broke out the glass and got some of the merchandise.
 They didn’t get in the store."

-Dr. Martin Luther King, Jr. Went To Memphis In Support Of Black Sanitations Workers
+Dr. Martin Luther King, Jr. Went to Memphis in Support of Black Sanitation Workers